 Have you ever heard the words ‘Mai Pen Rai’?
 Mai Pen Rai has several meanings, but in most cases, it means ‘Don’t worry’.
 It eases the little daily annoyances that we often take too seriously.
 No unnecessary stress and if your day wasn’t all that good, tomorrow will be better.
 Thailand is a very tolerant country, about religions, races, behaviours.
 Thai people are not inclined to confrontation, as long as you know the limit of this tolerance.

 Thailand culture is visible pretty much everywhere, and Thai people are very respectful of traditions.
-Being predominantly Buddhist, superbly crafted temples and Chinese shrines are brightening each town, from the stunning Wat Phra Keow in Bangkok to the most modest shrine.
+Being predominantly Buddhist, superbly crafted temples and Chinese shrines highlight each town, from the stunning Wat Phra Keow in Bangkok to the most modest shrine.
 Early morning in many streets, you can witness the traditional almsgiving to monks.
 And there are amazingly colourful festivals!
-From the beautiful floating candles of Loy Krathong to the wild water parties of Songkran without forgetting the hair-raising Vegetarian Festival.
+From the beautiful floating candles of Loy Krathong to the wild water parties of Songkran, without forgetting the hair-raising Vegetarian Festival.

 Phuket is safe, probably safer than most other countries.
 Of course, the experience might differ for each traveller, but overall, if you follow the common-sense safety rules, you should never have to worry.
 On this page, we give a few pieces of advice, but once again, keep in mind that these safety tips use common sense.